christosgkoros/christosgkoros/content/posts/2023/10/27/7-steps-to-review-an-api-design.md

 ## Check every field in detail

  Go through each field and verify that it fits the design and adds to the extensibility of the API.
-Also, its name.
+A boolean is a non-extensible type, and if the condition may have more than one option in the future, you will be in trouble.
+For example, the classic field `enabled true/false` may be difficult to work with when the pending email confirmation and several other flags are introduced.
+A simple string field may serve your purpose better.
+Naming fields is equally important with paths and what is mentioned above applies here as well.
+For fields, it is also helpful to try to remove unnecessary parts of the name.
+For example, in an `Accounts` resource and given a field `accountName`.
+The account suffix does not add anything to the field; the field could be just `name`.

-*Input: Internet Research, Experience*
+*Input: Research*